Newtown Castle: Architecture

 Newtown Castle is one of only a few cylindrical tower houses in the area.
 In all of Ireland, only around 30 of the roughly 3,000 tower houses are round.
-In addition, Newtown Castle features an unusual pyramidical base, which makes it unique in all of Ireland.
+Its unusual pyramidical base makes it unique in all of Ireland.

 The tower has four upper floors.
 The ground floor and first floor feature vaulted ceilings.
 There are gun-loops on the first floor.
 A doorway at second-floor level may have connected with a long vanished adjacent building.
 These features and the mouldings of the windows point to a sixteenth-century date.
 The tower was restored for use as the Burren College of Art with a conical oak roof and opened in July 1994 by Mary Robinson.